 Normally, the works created by employees belong to an employer.
 Universities, by their very nature, constitute an exception.
-The work of the faculty can first and foremost be described as the creation of ideas, understanding, and knowledge, and the sharing of those with students and the general public.
-The University embraces these objectives and its role in fostering the production of scholarly and creative work, original methods, processes, and technologies, new materials, inventions and devices.
-In addition to the general benefit these creations offer to humanity, they may also have commercial potential, and enhance the professional development of students, faculty, staff and administrators.
-New or original work may improve the quality of education that the University offers its students and augment the University's reputation and public image.
-These creative and scholarly works and materials, inventions and technologies require definition with respect to ownership, and protection under two broad frameworks.
-The first framework includes the laws of the United States and other countries that cover "intellectual property," such as copyrights, patents, trademarks and other protections.
+The work of the faculty can first and foremost be described as the creation of ideas, understanding, and knowledge, and the sharing of those with students and of the general public.
+It is also recognized that those involved in the creation, further development, and commercialization of University ideas and intellectual property can include others in the wider University community beyond the faculty and students, such as employees, staff, administrators, fellows, contractors, visiting researchers, and adjunct faculty.
+The University embraces these objectives and its role in fostering the production of creative and scholarly works, including copyrightable or trademarkable materials, original methods, processes, and technologies, as well as new materials, inventions, and devices.
+In addition to the general benefit these creations offer to humanity, they may also have commercial potential, and may enhance the professional development of students, faculty, staff and administrators.
+New or original works may improve the quality of education that the University offers its students and augment the University's reputation and public image.

+These creative and scholarly works require definition with respect to ownership, and protection under two broad frameworks.
+The first framework includes the laws of the United States and other countries that cover "intellectual property," such as copyrights, patents, trademarks, trade secrets, and other protections.
 The second is the policy of the University, which is herein defined as the University policy on intellectual property.